I avoid as much as possible the use of chemicals in my home and on my animals.

 3 drops Doterra Lemongrass;

-3 drops Doterra Peppermint;
+1 drop Doterra Peppermint;

 3 drops Doterra Cedarwood

 Mix the ingredients together in a spray bottle and give it a good shake before spraying down your dogs back daily.
+If at anytime your dog becomes unwell, stop using the mixture immediately and seek medical attention.
+I have used this on my dogs for many years, however some dogs are more sensitive than others.

 NB.
 Please do not buy cheap oils off the shelf at the $2 shop, many of those oils contain fillers and poisons in them that you wouldn’t want to put on your own skin let alone that of your animals.
 If you don’t have all of the essential oils that I have mentioned, play around with what you have and be creative.
 JUST REMEMBER .. a little bit of oil goes a long way.
 Don’t get heavy handed when making a treatment for your dog.